 The remainder of a school's ranking is based on its research rank.
 The FT bases this on the number of articles published by faculty in top research journals, weighted relative to the faculty's size.

 The FT's current top five full-time MBA programs globally are offered by Stanford, Harvard, Wharton, London Business School, and Columbia.

 The Economist has been ranking full-time MBA programs since 2001, and in the most recent rankings, included 100 programs from 17 different countries.
-Like the FT, the Economist determines its rankings by relying on two surveys one for students and alumni, and the other for the business schools.
+The Economist has also ranked EMBA programs since 2013.
+Like the FT, the Economist determines its rankings by relying on two surveys: one for students and alumni, and the other for the business schools.
 These surveys provide data for a number of different criteria within four broad categories: how effective a program is in opening new career opportunities, the extent of professional development, amount of salary increase, and networking opportunities.